Reimagining Partner Services

 OBJECTIVES

-• Growth for Partners - Providing solutions to partners that meet their needs and strategic priorities will provide the means and mechanisms for their growth.
+Growth for Partners - Providing solutions to partners that meet their needs and strategic priorities will provide the means and mechanisms for their growth (GMV, Average Order Value)

-• Business Growth - Having premium solutions for partners that will help differentiate our platform of solutions.
+Business Growth - Having premium solutions for partners that will help differentiate our platform of solutions.
 Having a structure proposition that creates mutual value.
+(Partner Volume,

-• Market Leading - Shaping the luxury industry using our expertise, technology and unique position on the market, to not only lead the market, but shape the market for the future.
+Market leading technological products - Shaping the luxury industry using our expertise, technology and unique position on the market, to not only lead the market, but shape the market for the future.

 CONTEXT